CSIGildea/gitemployed/README.md

 - Built my first SPA(SPA is very slick).
 - Happy to get to do some Machine Learning with Tensorflow (even just a multiple variable linear regression model) at college.
 - Happy the models actually turned out fairly realistical.
+- Had to experience being at the mercy of github's api limits.
+Please read my about section in the above screenshot to see how I tried to repesent 31+ million repos, with a 1000 search results cap.
+I ended up having to totally ignore other github libraries and instead opt for specific requests that gave me greater control and were easier to use.

+- I also used inferential statistics for getting the sample of repositories for each language and also took into account appropriate star distribution.
+All this helped the quickly trained linear regression model become quite accurate for the amount of data and the timeframe.
 - Also happy the models didn't tell me I was a terrible programmer...or maybe I just didn't train it well enough so it couldn't :'(

 # To Install